 Before stepping inside the church, be sure to take some time to admire the carved reliefs on the exterior.
 On the western front, you can see King Gagik I Artsruni presenting a model of the church to Jesus.

 This side also contains numerous secular scenes, including lion, griffin and dragon motifs.
-These mythical creatures were clearly favorites of ancient Armenian artisans.
+These mythical creatures were clearly favorites of medieval Armenian artisans.

 The eastern side is the most impressive – both for its elegant bell tower, added during a later period, and for its eye-catching reliefs.
 Old Testament figures like Abraham, Isaac, and Jonah and the Whale all make appearances.
 Also featured are St. Gregory (the man who helped convert Armenia to Christianity), John the Baptist and various Apostles.